casper-network/casper-node/README.md

 ### Environment overrides

 Some environments may call for overriding options through the environment.
 In this scenario, the `NODE_CONFIG` environment variable can be used.
-For example, the command from the previous section can be alternatively expressed as
+For example: alternatively expressed as

 ```